ICCF U.S.A.: History

 In 1974, John Cleeve was the first North American to attend an ICCF Presidium meeting, at that time in Nice, France.
 The knowledge received there was useful to both countries to create opportunities for their players.
 Walter Muir realized that the USA needed an ICCF affiliate that could represent members of all US clubs.
 He created the United States Postal Chess Union (USPCU) to be that US affiliate.
 He drafted a constitution with a President and Advisory Council with himself continuing as ICCF-US Director.
 Muir also began recruiting top non CCLA players to compete in ICCF events as well as to compete in the CCLA member only US Championship.
 The cost of the USPCU operation was borne entirely by the fees paid by US players participating in ICCF events.
 This did not solve all the problems since CCLA was still the official delegate to ICCF.
 By 1977 CCLA also presented a draft of an "umbrella organization" that was acceptable to ICCF.

 The United States Postal Chess Federation, USPCF, became that organization with its own constitution.
 Initially it provided access for international postal play for members of CCLA, United States Chess Federation (USCF), American Postal Chess Tournaments (APCT). kNights of the Square Table (NOST) and The Chess Connection (TCC) later joined.
 Robert A. Karch served as ICCF-US Secretary for over five years.

 Max Zavanelli took over as ICCF-US Secretary in June 1987.

 When Zavanelli took over, Victor Palciauskas and Hans Berliner were the only ICCF-US Grandmasters (GMs).
 As of the current editing (May, 2013), there are now 9 more GMs; Alik S. Zilberberg 1994, Joseph A. de Mauro 1997, Robin Smith and John C. Timm 2004, Dr. Jason Bokar 2007, Daniel M. Fleetwood 2008, Dr. Edward Duliba 2009, Jon Ostriker 2101, and Stephen Ham 2011.
 Two women, Dr. G. L. Langan and Dr. C. A. Rosenfield, have attained the International Ladies Master title.

-In 2007 Ruth Ann Fay received the Bertl von Massow award for meritorious service after serving as ICCF-US Secretary for seven years, and serving as NAPZ Director.
+In 2007 Ruth Ann Fay received the Bertl von Massow award for meritorious service after serving as ICCF-US Secretary for seven years, and serving as NAPZ Director, with Dr. Bokar as the Deputy Director.
 Corky Schakel became ICCF-US Secretary (the title changed to ICCF-US National Federation Representative or Delegate), and served as NAPZ Director from 2007 to 2011 until Dr. Jason Bokar took over as NAPZ Director.
 Dr. Michael Millstone is the current ICCF General Secretary (as of May, 2013).